smyoung88/DA_G2_Final_Project/README.md

 ![tooltip](https://user-images.githubusercontent.com/77071776/126848231-86bb86e8-a4e5-4aae-91d8-21f35c841166.png)
 <br>
 <br>
 The accident locations can be filtered on the map by severity (from 1 - 4).
 The population data in the legend was provided by the Tableau US Census data for 2018.
-This map view and the population layer was chosen specifically because the dense population areas clearly show the prevalence of traffic accidents.
+This map view and the population layer were chosen specifically because the dense population areas clearly show the prevalence of traffic accidents.
 <br>
 ![severity_filter_and_population](https://user-images.githubusercontent.com/77071776/126848798-70c99000-886a-4eaa-97a5-51f868107806.png)
 <br>